A Tourism Marketer’s Guide to Getting Started with Email Marketing

 Depending on the content that you are delivering, it is normally acceptable to send an enewsletter once or twice a month.

 If your enewsletter is a special, time limited deal, then send whenever it is applicable… however, if it is a general update on the services, or sharing information, then once or twice a month is pretty safe.

-- Sharing your enewsletter on your facebook and twitter profiles
+- Sharing your enewsletter on your social profiles

-- Adding a signup form to your website (like I have in the right hand column of my website) in an attempt to generate new database subscribers from your website.
+- Adding a signup form to your website (like at the bottom of this blog article) in an attempt to generate new database subscribers from your website

 - Adding social share buttons and email forwarding options on the bottom of your enewsletter to encourage sharing.

 9. Measuring Campaign Success

 Finally, no marketing activity is worth undertaking if you can not measure it’s success.
 Most EMSPs will have tracking capabilities, which will offer your business insight into email opens, unsubscribes, subscribes, URL clickthroughs, etc, and will also delve down as far as which subscribers are most actively engaged with your enewsletter too.